 But how did this trail start?
 Who runs it?
 What is a thru-hiker?
 How do you begin hiking?
 I'll answer these questions as we explore the history of hiking the Appalachian Trail.

 Benton MacKaye and The Idea of the Appalachian Trail

-In the aftermath of the First World War MacKaye didn't like the path that America was on.
+In the aftermath of the First World War, MacKaye didn't like the path that America was on.
 He disliked the urbanization of landscape and the rapid industrialism which became the focus of American culture.
-The Appalachian Trail was one of the many utopian projects that people proposed to cure what they saw as a declining of America.
+The Appalachian Trail was one of the many utopian projects that people proposed to cure what they saw as American decline.

-MacKaye's original concept was a path between the two high points of the East, Mt Mitchell in North Carolina to Mt Washington in New Hampshire.
+MacKaye's original concept was a path between the two high points of the East, Mount Mitchell in North Carolina to Mount Washington in New Hampshire.
 As the project took hold, and the first Trail Conference was established in 1925, the trail concept expanded from Maine to Georgia.

 Who is in Charge?

 The Appalachian Trail is only possible through a conglomeration of non-profits, government, trail clubs, and hundreds of thousands of hours of volunteer work along the mountain chain.
 The Appalachian Trail Conference (after 2005, known as the Appalachian Trail Conservancy) is the coordinating agency making this possible.

 In 1968, Congress passed the National Trails System Act and the Appalachian Trail became a charter member.
 The uncompleted Pacific Crest Trail received its designation that year too.
 This act gave financial support and protection to the AT and many other long-distance trails to come.
 Currently, there are eleven National Scenic Trails and nineteen National Historic Trails.
 As a National Scenic Trail, the protection and overall coordination of the AT are the responsibility of the National Park Service.